greird/the-release-note/README.md

 ```
 0 8 * * * source <yourpath>/api.env ; <yourpath>/python3 <yourpath>/the-release-note.py >> <yourpath>/cron.log 2>&1
 ```
+Note that for users with "weekly" preferences, it will only send the email on Friday, containing new releases from the past 7 days.

 ## Troubleshooting

 ### SSL issue with sendgrid

+This worked for me..

 ```bash
 pip3 install certifi